jennifer-bio/epimuller/README.md

 ## Known edge cases / featrues to add
-Known edge cases which are not correctly dealt with or features I intend to add (that I will get around to fixing eventually) If you run into anything else please let me know on [gitHub](https://github.com/jennifer-bio/epimuller)
+Known edge cases which are not correctly dealt with or features I intend to address (eventually).
+If you run into anything else please let me know with an issue on [gitHub](https://github.com/jennifer-bio/epimuller).
 ```
 	- nt_muts ; not set up for nt mutations (only amino acid or trait)
 	- only takes nextstrain json files - intending to set up to take treetime output
 	- feel free to ignore the undefined.svg that gets made - it is related to checking the size of the text to space out labels
 	- add plot and font size to arg options
+	- make avalible with bioconda
 ```

 ## Addtional features